60eokk/DATA/README.md

 Another idea with "Property Technology" is a good idea!

+0222: New thought:
+How can I make a protfolio related to data?
+I think I can: access some kind of data that is big. and organize OR I can make some kind of big data organization? keywords, API, what else can I do?
+I should search for what some companies have done that deals with big data

 1. Real Estate Market Analysis
 Objective: Analyze the real estate market trends, including prices, sales volumes, and rental rates, across different regions or over time.